 No. Beta Sigma Psi was founded as a national Lutheran Fraternity, and as such we do not harass, abuse, violate, degrade, or humiliate our members.
 We would be going against our ideals as a Lutheran Fraternity if we hazed.

 Beta Sigma Psi follows a no hazing policy in accordance with our national by-laws, our chapter by-laws, Interfraternity Council (IFC) by-laws, Iowa State University rules and regulations, local laws, and state laws.

 I'm interested in joining Beta Sigma Psi but I already signed my dorm contract.
 What are my options?

 No problem!
 If you join Beta Sig, we can help you break your dorm contract without the fines normally associated with it, even during the summer!
+If you have penalties associated with the breaking a residence hall contract, we can even help cover that cost!
+If you want to live in the dorms your freshman year or first semester, we even have out of house membership which allows you to be a member of Beta Sig while not living at the facility!
 Talk with our recruitment chairs and they can help you through the process.